KayleePop/loadjs-torrent/README.md

 [See the loadjs docs for more info](https://github.com/muicss/loadjs#documentation)

-The path param is currently unusable, because a blobUrl is passed into loadjs.
+The path param will be a blobUrl pointing to the downloaded file.

 ## Feel free to open an issue with questions